Scottish Conservative Leader Quits After Boris Johnson Suspends Parliament

 And in 2017, she successfully brought the Conservatives back from the political wilderness in Scotland––winning 13 parliamentary seats, up from just one in the previous election.
 The total was enough to keep former Prime Minister Theresa May in power, amid a disastrous showing elsewhere in the country.

-Davidson and May’s successor Johnson, however, disagreed over Brexit.
-She––along with a majority of Scots––voted to remain in the E.U. in the 2016 Brexit referendum.
-Johnson campaigned to leave, and has increasingly advocated leaving without a deal––which Davidson has said would be damaging to Scotland.

 In the aftermath of the Brexit referendum, support for the Scottish National Party, which is currently in power in Scotland and advocates Scottish independence, rose.
 But Davidson campaigned firmly to resist calls for a second independence referendum.
+With her gone, the calls for Scotland to secede from the U.K. may increase.